jannes-io/react-ts-basic-structure/README.md

 |`test`|Runs tests if any are available|
 |`lint`|Runs tslint and checks all files for any violations.|

-#### TSLint
+#### ESLint
-This project uses tslint to ensure a consistent code style.
+This project uses eslint to ensure a consistent code style.
-To enable tslint please see your editor's manual.
+To enable eslint please see your editor's manual.

 ⚠ Pull requests with tslint violations **WILL BE DENIED** ⚠

-For PHPStorm/WebStorm this is under
-Languages & Frameworks > TypeScript > TSLint > Automatic configuration

 Depending on your editor/IDE you might have to change some automatic code completion settings.